QMTesting/qmtesting.github.io/_posts/2025-08-12-set-up-intellij-idea-for-selenium-webdriver-azure-pipelines.md

 ## ⚙ IntelliJ IDEA System Requirements (Windows / macOS / Linux)

-Before providing the installation instructions, here are the minimum(Min) and recommended(Rec) requirements to install IntelliJ IDEA for Windows, macOS, and Linux.
+Before we get into the installation steps, here are the minimum (Min) and recommended (Rec) system requirements for installing IntelliJ IDEA on Windows, macOS, and Linux operating systems.

 ## 💻IntelliJ IDEA System Requirements   – Windows